noahfarr/rlx/README.md

 # rlx
-A reinforcement learning framework based on MLX.

-Keywords: mlx, reinforcement learning, mlx reinforcement learning
+Implementations of popular RL algorithms in MLX by Apple based on CleanRL.